rmosolgo/graphql-ruby/guides/execution/batching.md

 Performance improvements in batching execution come at the cost of removing support for many "nice-to-have" features in GraphQL-Ruby by default.
 Those features are addressed here.

-### Query Analyzers, including complexity 🌕
+### Query Analyzers, including complexity ✅

 Support is identical; this runs before execution using the exact same code.

 TODO: accessing loaded arguments inside analzyers may turn out to be slightly different; it still calls legacy code.

-### Authorization, Scoping 🌕
+### Authorization, Scoping ✅

-Full compatibility, but the internal code which determines _when_ it should be called is still slow and clunky.

-- [x] Objects
-- [x] Fields
-- [x] Arguments
-- [x] Resolvers
-- [ ] TODO: improve detection/opt in for this feature
+Full compatibility. `def (self.)authorized?` and `def self.scope_items` will be called as needed during execution.

 ### Visibility, including Changesets ✅

-Visibility works exactly as before; both runtime modules call the same method to get type information from the schema.
+Visibility works exactly as before; both runtime modules call the same methods to get type information from the schema.

-### Dataloader 🌕
+### Dataloader ✅

-Dataloader _works_ but batching behavior is different in some cases.
+Dataloader runs with new execution, but batching

 TODO document those cases, consider better future compatibility.

 ### Tracing ✅